 The Holy Communion

 THE SURSUM CORDA (BCP 2019 page 132)

-Celebrant The Lord be with you.

-People And with your spirit.

-Celebrant Lift up your hearts.
+Celebrant The Lord be with you.People And with your spirit.Celebrant Lift up your hearts.

 People We lift them up to the Lord.

 Celebrant Let us give thanks to the Lord our God.
 People It is right to give him thanks and praise.
+The Celebrant continues:

-The Celebrant continues It is right, our duty and our joy, always and everywhere to give thanks to you, Father Almighty, Creator of heaven and earth.
+It is right, our duty and our joy, always and everywhere to give thanks to you, Father Almighty, Creator of heaven and earth.
 Because in the mystery of the Word made flesh, you have caused a new light to shine in our hearts, to give the knowledge of your glory in the face of your Son Jesus Christ our Lord.
-Therefore we praise you, joining our voices with Angels and Archangels and with all the company of heaven, who for ever sing this hymn to proclaim the glory of your Name: THE SANCTUS of power and might, Ho - ly, ho - ly, ho - ly Lord, God Ho - ly, ho - ly, ho - ly Lord, God of power and might, hea-ven and earth are full, full your glo in the high Ho-san - na in the high Bless-ed is who the san - na comes in of the Lord.
-Ho san in the na name high est. Ho san na in the high est. Setting: from Deutsche Messe, Franz Peter Schubert (1797-1828) Our altar is The Lord's Table and all baptized Christians (baptized in the Name of the Father, Son, and Holy Spirit) are welcome to receive Holy Communion here.
+Therefore we praise you, joining our voices with Angels and Archangels and with all the company of heaven, who for ever sing this hymn to proclaim the glory of your Name: Our altar is The Lord's Table and all baptized Christians (baptized in the Name of the Father, Son, and Holy Spirit) are welcome to receive Holy Communion here.
 In the Anglican tradition, Communion is received in two kinds: in the Bread and in the Wine.
-The Bread is offered first and is typically placed in one's open palm.
-After hearing the words "The Body of Christ, the bread of Heaven," the bread is ready to be consumed.
-A chalice bearer will then offer the Wine.
-As he or she presents the cup, please gently take hold of the base of the chalice, helping the chalice bearer to guide it toward your lips.
-If you or your children are not baptized, you may receive a blessing at the altar rail from the Priest.
-Simply cross your hands over your chest as you kneel at the rail.
-Ladies, please "blot" your lipstick prior to receiving communion, as this will help preserve our beautiful altar linens.
+THE SANCTUS AND BENEDICTUS

 The Sanctus is the song of the seraphim contained in the great vision that the prophet Isaiah experienced while worshipping in the Temple in Jerusalem.
 This vision is recorded in the 6th chapter of Isaiah.
 It is inspired by Isaiah's vision of the heavenly court "Holy, holy, holy" acknowledging the transcendence of God.
 When we gather together, we remember the presence of Jesus.
 By repeating the words and actions of Jesus' last meal with His disciples, we join the story and make it our own.
 We don't just watch the drama or listen to it unfold, we enter into the story as we, too, take the bread and wine and eat and drink and participate in the victory Christ has won for us.
-THE PRAYER OF CONSECRATION (BCP 2019 page 132) Please Kneel The Celebrant continues:
+THE PRAYER OF CONSECRATION (BCP 2019 page 132) (Please Kneel) Celebrant:

 Holy and gracious Father: In your infinite love you have made us for yourself; and when we had sinned against you and become subject to evil and death, you, in your mercy, sent your only Son Jesus Christ into the world for our salvation.
 By the Holy Spirit and the Virgin Mary he became flesh and dwelt among us.
 In obedience to your will, he stretched out his arms upon the Cross and offered himself once for all, that by his suffering and death we might be saved.
 By his resurrection he broke the bonds of death, trampling Hell and Satan under his feet.
 As our great high priest, he ascended to your right hand in glory, that we might come with confidence before the throne of grace.
 On the night that he was betrayed, our Lord Jesus Christ took bread; and when he had given thanks, he broke it and gave it to his disciples, saying, "Take, eat; this is my Body, which is given for you: Do this in remembrance of me."
 Likewise, after supper, Jesus took the cup, and when he had given thanks, he gave it to them, saying, "Drink this, all of you; for this is my Blood of the New Covenant, which is shed for you, and for many, for the forgiveness of sins: Whenever you drink it, do this in remembrance of me."
-Therefore we proclaim the mystery of faith: Celebrant and People:
+Therefore we proclaim the mystery of faith:

+Celebrant and People: